Imported from: Google Blogger site

 Elizabethtown Lexington & Big Sandy Railroad Co |

-NBNCo produced yet another vignette I am calling Vignette 4.
-It is similar to Vignette 1, but shows several key differences:
+NBNCo produced another highly vignette I am calling Vignette 4.
+It is similar to the original Vignette 1, but shows several key differences:

 - the vignette is only 3.0 inches wide (76 mm)